Manufacturing purchasing desk with inventory files, approval packet, supplier documents, laptop dashboard, barcode scanner, and parts bins

 The reorder math runs before any AI explanation.
 Quantities, lead times, landed cost, rejected alternatives, reason codes, and audit hashes are visible for buyer review.

-The first proof point should be avoiding a production-critical stockout, reducing expedite pressure, catching a supplier-risk miss, or removing manual spreadsheet and portal reconciliation.
+The first proof point comes from avoiding a production-critical stockout, reducing expedite pressure, catching a supplier-risk miss, or removing manual spreadsheet and portal reconciliation.

 Ready to show a manufacturer something real?

-Use the live product demo for the conversation, then ask for the files needed to run a buyer-approved replenishment pilot on their own data.
+Start with one fit inquiry, use the live product demo for the conversation, then ask for the files needed to scope a diagnostic or decide whether a buyer-approved pilot is worth doing.